Oregon CHL Renewal Guide 2026: How to Renew Your Concealed Carry License

 - Fingerprints (if required)

-- Wait for card to arrive by mail
+- Wait for your card to arrive by mail

-- Follow up if not received in 45 days
+- Follow up if you haven’t received it in 45 days

-1. Renew 60 days early Avoid processing delays and ensure continuous carry authorization.
+1. Renew 60 days early.
+This avoids processing delays and keeps your carry rights uninterrupted.

-2. Set a calendar reminder Add a reminder for 60 days before expiration when you first get your CHL.
+2. Set a calendar reminder.
+When you get your CHL, add a reminder for 60 days before it expires.

-3. Update your address immediately If you move, notify the sheriff within 30 days.
-Address mismatches can delay renewals.
+3. Update your address right away.
+If you move, tell the sheriff within 30 days.
+An address mismatch can slow down your renewal.

-4. Keep your training certificate Even though renewals don’t require training (if on time), keep your original certificate for your records.
+4. Keep your training certificate.
+Even though on-time renewals don’t need training, keep your original certificate for your records.

 What’s New in 2026?